UK singles chart: Internet era

 In January 2004, MyCoke Music launched as the "first significant download retailer".
 Legal downloading was initially small, with MyCokeMusic selling over 100,000 downloads during its first three months.
 In June the iTunes Store was launched in the UK, and more than 450,000 songs were downloaded during the first week.
 In early September the UK Official Download Chart was launched, and a new live recording of Westlife's "Flying Without Wings" was the first number-one.

 In 2005, the BBC Radio 1 chart show was rebranded for the chart week ending 16 April, with the first singles chart now combining physical-release sales with legal downloads.
 Several test charts (and a download-sales chart) were published in 2004; this combination (within the official singles chart) reflected a changing era in which sales of physical singles fell and download sales rose.
 It was said (by BBC Radio 1 presenters JK and Joel on 17 April 2005) that the incorporation of download sales resulted in an approximate doubling of singles sales for this week, but the impact of this doubling was not readily apparent at the top of the chart, although a few singles in the middle positions benefited.

 Initially, the British Association of Record Dealers was concerned that the popularity of downloading would siphon business from the High Street.
 It also complained that including singles not available physically would confuse customers and create gaps in stores' sale racks.
-However, it agreed to the new rules provided that digital sales were only included to a single's sales tally if there was a physical equivalent sold in shops at the time.
+It agreed to the new rules provided that digital sales were only included to a single's sales tally if there was a physical equivalent sold in shops at the time.
 Since there was no rule governing a minimum number of pressings, Gorillaz released only 300 vinyl copies of their single "Feel Good Inc." on 12 April 2005 (a month before its general release).
 This allowed it to debut in the chart at number 22 (eventually reaching number 2), and remain in the Top 40 for a longer period.